Photo: AFP/Mario Tama

 The article reviews the potential of using insects as a food source to complement the traditional food production in order to meet the needs of the increasing world population.

-The nutritional quality of insects is high.
+Here are the main points.The nutritional quality of insects is high.
 They are a source of protein, fats, minerals (especially iron and zinc) and vitamins.

 The production performance of insects out performs the one of traditional livestock, with a feed conversion ratio (number of kg of food to produce 1 kg of insect) ranging between 1 and 2.

 There are already 1,400 species of insects consumed regularly in Africa, Asia and Latin America.
-Among the favourites, they name beetle larvae, ants, caterpillars, locusts, crickets, silkworm chrysalis, scorpions and spiders (although the two latter ones technically are not insects).
+Among the favorites, they name beetle larvae, ants, caterpillars, locusts, crickets, silkworm chrysalis, scorpions and spiders (although the two latter ones technically are not insects).

 In most cases, insect consumption is the consequence of food shortage, but there is also a festive consumption of the bugs.
 The author mentions that in the old Roman Empire, caterpillars were a delicacy.
 Of course, in some Western countries, some restaurants offer insects at a premium price for a certain self-proclaimed sophisticated elite… After all, a lobster looks very much like a large aquatic bug.